 The "closing sale price" of our common stock on any date means the last reported closing price per share (or, if no last closing price is reported, the average of the last bid and ask prices or, if more than one in either case, the average of the average bid and the average ask prices) on such date as reported in composite transactions for the principal U.S. securities exchange on which our common stock then is listed, or if our common stock is not listed on a U.S. national or regional securities exchange, the "closing sale price" will be the last quoted bid price for our common stock in the over-the-counter market on the relevant dates as reported by the National Quotation Bureau Incorporated or any similar U.S. system of automated dissemination of quotations of securities prices.
 If our common stock is not so quoted, the "closing sale price" will be the price as reported on the principal other market on which our common stock is then traded.
 In the absence of such quotations, our board of directors will make a good faith determination of the closing sale price.
-The term "trading day" means a day during which trading in securities exchange or another national or regional securities exchange on which our common stock is then listed on the Nasdaq Global Market, or, if our common stock is not then listed on the Nasdaq Global Market, or another sechange on which our common stock is then traded or, if our common stock is not listed on a national or regional securities exchange on which our common stock is then traded or quoted.
+The term "trading day" means a day during which trading in securities generally occurs on the Nasdaq Global Market, or, if our common stock is not then listed on the Nasdaq Global Market, then on the New York Stock Exchange or another national or regional securities exchange on which our common stock is then listed or, if our common stock is not listed on a national or regional securities exchange, on the principal other market on which our common stock is then traded or quoted.

-- (5) spin-offs- we distribute to all or substantially all holders of our common stock shares of capital stock of any class or series, or similar equity interests, of or relating to a subsidiary or other business unit and which is traded on the Nasdaq Global Market, the New York Stock Exchange or another U.S. national securities exchange or quoted on an established automated over-the-counter trading market, which we refer to as a "spin-off," in which case the conversion rate will be adjusted so that the same shall equal the rate determined by multiplying: - the conversion rate in effect immediately before the close of business on the trading day prior to the ex-dividend trading day for such distribution by - an adjustment factor equal to the sum of the daily adjustments (as described below) for each of the 10 consecutive trading days beginning on the effective date of the spin-off.
+- (5) spin-offs-we distribute to all or substantially all holders of our common stock shares of capital stock of any class or series, or similar equity interests, of or relating to a subsidiary or other business unit and which is traded on the Nasdaq Global Market, the New York Stock Exchange or another U.S. national securities exchange or quoted on an established automated over-the-counter trading market, which we refer to as a "spin-off," in which case the conversion rate will be adjusted so that the same shall equal the rate determined by multiplying: - the conversion rate in effect immediately before the close of business on the trading day prior to the ex-dividend trading day for such distribution by - an adjustment factor equal to the sum of the daily adjustments (as described below) for each of the 10 consecutive trading days beginning on the effective date of the spin-off.